-- visiting services - undertaking the assessment and rating process - · receiving reports from parents or any member of the community - receiving notifications from providers and services as required by the National Law - engaging with stakeholders - receiving observations or notifications from other agencies or regulatory or enforcement bodies - collecting and analysing information, such as reports, data and business records.
+- visiting services - undertaking the assessment and rating process - receiving reports from parents or any member of the community - receiving notifications from providers and services as required by the National Law - engaging with stakeholders - receiving observations or notifications from other agencies or regulatory or enforcement bodies - collecting and analysing information, such as reports, data and business records.

 These varied monitoring methods help the Regulatory Authority to detect, respond to and prevent problems as well as assisting the Regulatory Authority to determine priorities and resource allocation.
-The Regulatory Authority prefers prevention over responding to a problem and allocates substantial resources to preventative processes - such as being rigorous in approval processes, providing timely and practical information and resources, tailoring advice and support to help services comply and conducting rigorous assessment and rating.
+The Regulatory Authority allocates substantial resources to preventative processes - such as being rigorous in approval processes, providing timely and practical information and resources, tailoring advice and support to help services comply and conducting rigorous assessment and rating.

-The Regulatory Authority's Monitoring Compliance Policy contains more details about monitoring and is available online at https://www.education.vic.gov.au/childhood/providers/regulation/Pages/which.aspx.
+The Regulatory Authority's Monitoring Compliance Policy contains more details about monitoring and is available online at www.vic.gov.au/monitoring-and-compliance-early-childhood-services.